I often walk a fine line between honoring who my son is and teaching him the skills required to live as independently as possible.⠀

 I first became aware of this tug of war when dealing with my son’s sensory aversions.
 He has a strong objection to the texture of playdough.
 The sight of it makes him gag heavily.
-Disappointed, I worked on desensitizing him.
-I found myself further discouraged as his physical reactions were so severe, he sometimes dry-heaved.⠀
+Disappointed, I worked on desensitizing* him.
+I found myself further discouraged as his physical reactions were so severe, that he sometimes dry-heaved.⠀

 How far should I push my son to build skills others deem necessary?⠀